 | Fragrance Profile: | Strength – Light Primary Scent – Sweet rose Nuance – citrus |

-Taken here at English Roses, we have a selection of photographs showing this wonderful rose variety.
+Taken here at English Roses, we have a selection of photographs showcasing Super Trouper Rose in all its beauty.

 Fragrance Profile #